shiraz-shah/VFCs/README.md

 ```
 The above commands require installation of [treetool](https://github.com/agormp/treetool) and [PhyloTreeLib](https://github.com/agormp/phylotreelib)

+If the tree is not properly rooted the above cutoffs will not work, but other cutoffs may work.
+To find appropriate cutoffs at various taxonomic levels, use `treetool`'s `cladeinfo` option.
+In short this function works by supplying a list of viruses from the tree that one knows belong to the same taxon. `treetool` will then return the cutoff you can use to cut the tree and reproduce that taxon.
+The `cladeinfo` option can be used to find appropriate cutoffs for all four taxonomic levels above as long as one there is a group of viruses withing the tree for which the taxonomy is fully resolved.
+This is why it is useful to spike in your vOTUs.faa file with additional viruses from e.g. GenBank for which taxonomy is fully resolved and endoresed by ICTV.
+In fact, we used the viral family _Herelleviridae_ in order to determine the very cutoffs shown above.

 ## Estimation of viral relative abundances and generation of OTU table
 For calculation of relative abundances we mapped QC'd reads from each sample to assembled contigs from that sample using [BWA](https://github.com/lh3/bwa) followingly:
 ```